Meadowlarke/Bibliography/Buhler2019.md

 34: Balázs's advacation for an asynchronus treatment of sound.

 35: Balázs on silent film and the equality of humans and objects.
-#Z: Hungarian critic, librettist, screenwriter, and director Béla Balázs wrote that silent film created an equality between humans and objects, as they all shared the quality of silence, enhancing the significanco and vitality of the object.

 -: Balázs on dialogue.